nsinorov/SoftUniMainPath/CSharp - Advanced/C# Advanced/Multidimensional Arrays - Exercise/Diagonal Difference/README.md

 	On the first line, you are given the integer N – the size of the square matrix.
 	The next N lines, hold the values for every row – N numbers separated by a space.

+## Output:

+	Print the absolute difference between the sums of the primary and the secondary diagonal.